Director: Hayao Miyazaki

 The film depicts a strange and inexplicable, yet surprisingly complete fantasy world, with a conviction and originality that has rarely been seen since Lewis Carroll’s ‘Alice in Wonderland’.
 At the same time, unlike several of Miyazaki’s earlier films, one feels that ‘Spirited away’ could only have been made in Japan.
 Its setting of a public bath, with its numerous gods and demi-gods, is totally Japanese.

-However, the character animation of Chihiro is outstanding throughout the film: she is a real girl and not an adult in disguise, and her emotions feel real and seem deeply rooted in observation of genuine human behavior.
+However, the character animation of Chihiro is outstanding throughout the film: she is a true girl and not an adult in disguise, and her emotions feel genuine and seem deeply rooted in observation of real human behavior.
 We identify immediately with her, and she’s strong enough a character to make her extraordinary journey in that strange, mysterious and dreamlike world believable.

 Typical for Miyazaki, even in this hostile world our young heroine is not without friends, and even the most unpleasant characters (Yubaba and Without Face) are not without their weaknesses or positive character traits.
-On the other hand, even the good can look fearsome and unpleasant (Yaku in his dragon form).
+On the other hand, even the good can look fearsome and unpleasant, as Yaku does in his dragon form.
 Also typical for Miyazaki is his depiction of children at work (see ‘Laputa – Castle in the Sky‘ (1986) and ‘Kiki’s Delivery Service’).
 On the other hand, his recurring theme of man versus nature is less apparent in this film, although it does appear in the form of a polluted river god.